yellowcrayon/yellowcrayon.github.io/_posts/2017-06-10-brainhacks.md

 I chose to explore the topic of rational thinking with the central question, "how do our brains trick us?"

 Rational thinking is a crucial scientific ability that is often touched on in science classes, but is rarely covered in depth.
 Skills such as interpreting data, designing experiments, and understanding how our brains can trick us, are typically left for budding scientists to “learn by osmosis,” even though reliable research hinges on them.
-Since many SST students have plans to pursue higher education in science and engineering, I felt that these skills would give them ...
-These skills are also valuable for better decision making in everyday life.
+Since many SST students have plans to pursue higher education in science and engineering, I felt that these skills would benefit them both in the classroom and in everyday life.

 My main goal for the course was to show students the ways in which our brains can mislead us, and to emphasize that human brains do not think rationally by default.